jundalisay/superb/content/en/research/socrates/simple-republic/book-10/_index.md

-+++
-title= "Book 10= The Soul"
+---
+title: "The Soul"
+linkTitle: "Book 10"
+heading: "Book 10"
-date= "2015-09-10"
+date: "2015-09-10"
+author: "Socrates"
-image= "/covers/republic.jpg"
+image: "/covers/republic.jpg"
-description= "Socrates explains the nature of the soul to Glaucon.
-According to him, the attributes of the soul is immortality, reincarnation, and having chakras (spinning whorls) on the anthakarana (spindle of the whorls)"
+description: "To Socrates, the attributes of the soul are immortality, reincarnation, and having chakras (spinning whorls) on the anthakarana (spindle of the whorls)"
-# heading= 3 Chapters
-+++
+---